f0rmat1k/bemy/README.md

 #Bemy
 [![Build Status][travis-image]][travis-url]
 Bemy is a CLI helper for auto-generation BEM structure.
-Specialy usefull with webstorm (external tools).
+Especialy usefull with webstorm (external tools).
 It allows to generate folder and file structure using deps.js file with one command (or hotkey).
-For all file types taking templates with including BEM names into placegolders.
-You can tune it.
-You can add your own file types.
+For all file types taking templates with including BEM names into placeholders.
+You can tune it and you can add your own file types.

 ##Install
 ```bash
 npm -g i bemy
 ```
-##Using
+##Usage
 ```bash
 bemy [options]
 ```
-###Command line options
+###CLI options
 `-t [task name]` — name of the called task. default: 'auto';
 `-f [path]` — required.
 Path to BEM node (folder or file);
 `-p [file list]` — file types list for task of `creation`.
 Available following file types: `-p "css js deps priv bh"`.
 Also you can use short notation `p c j b d`.
 You can add you own file types and shortcuts at config.json.